CHIN 7011 - Professional Interpreting A

 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
-In addition aggregated course SELT data is available.Student feedback for 2018 is not availalbe as CHIN7011 is a new course and freshly offered in 2019.
+In addition aggregated course SELT data is available.Below are some of the feedback details.

 - Academic Support with Maths

 - Academic Support with writing and speaking skills